ziadmohamedgad/DVLD-WinForms/README.md

 3. Open `DVLD.sln` in Visual Studio
 4. Update `App.config` with your DB connection string
 5. Build and run
+6. Sign in using username: Ziad, Password: 1234 (any Password is 1234).
 ---

 ## 📌 Notes